GoogleChrome/chrome-launcher/readme.md

-  --load-page              Loads the page                                       [default: true] --save-assets            Save the trace contents & screenshots to disk              [boolean] --save-artifacts         Save all gathered artifacts to disk                        [boolean] --audit-whitelist        Comma separated list of audits to run               [default: "all"] --list-all-audits        Prints a list of all available audits and exits            [boolean] --list-trace-categories  Prints a list of all required trace categories and exits   [boolean] --config-path            The absolute path to the config JSON.
+  --load-page              Loads the page                                       [default: true] --save-assets            Save the trace contents & screenshots to disk              [boolean] --save-artifacts         Save all gathered artifacts to disk                        [boolean] --list-all-audits        Prints a list of all available audits and exits            [boolean] --list-trace-categories  Prints a list of all required trace categories and exits   [boolean] --config-path            The absolute path to the config JSON.